TACC/publication-scraper/README.md

 #### Output format can be specified with the `--cutoff_date` or `-cd` flag

-Adding `--cutoff_date` or `-cd` to command options will the specify the latest date to pull publications.
+Adding `--cutoff_date` or `-cd` to command options will specify the latest date to pull publications.
 It can automatically recognize and parse various date formats such as YYYY-MM-DD, YYYY-MM, YYYY.

 * For a publication with a date of "2024-05-10", it will be parsed as datetime(2024, 5, 10).